 Against the background of today's migration crisis caused by terror, civil war and natural disasters hospitality as a micro-universe is exemplifying some of the challenges we face in terms of coexistence today.
 The festival raises the question if today hospitality is still a matter of protection and survival or if it is more associated with etiquette and politics; further on it will discuss how the concept of hospitality can be still proposed as a main criteria for free circulation, mobility of people, cultural values and enrichment of communities.

-The festival will bring together artists, musicians and cultural players from Europe and its neighboring countries in order to promote the emergence of a progressive cultural milieu.
+The festival will bring together artists, musicians and cultural players from Europe and its neighboring countries in order to promote inclusion and diversity.

 Title and Conceptual Frame